An XML sitemap is, quite literally, a roadmap of your website for search engines.

 <image:loc>https://www.siteguru.co/team.jpeg</image:loc>

-<image:title>Our team</image:title>
+<image:title>Our Team</image:title>

 </url>